miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 ![ScatterPlot](/assets/posts/linear_models/scatter_plot.svg)

- We can see how there is no visual relation between both variables, maybe a further analysis of both variables could determine if they are at least slightly related!.
+ We can see how there is no visual linear relation between both variables.

 ### Regression and correlation